Explaining the Origin of TeV Gamma Rays from M87 During High and Low States: Introduction

+It is well known as one of the brightest radio sources in the sky since the beginning of radio astronomy \citep{Bolton1949}.
+The large-scale radio structure of this galaxy extends up to 80 kpc \citep{1952Natur.170.1063M}.
+The recent review paper by \cite{hada2024m} gives an excellent overview of different aspects of this source.

-Since M87 is the only source that has been traced from the supermassive black hole (SMBH) shadow (about 0.005 pc) to the outer jet ($\sim$25\, kpc), exhibiting a relativistic jet, it is considered the best-researched laboratory for studying SMBH physics, accretion, and radio-loud AGN properties.
+It is one of the nearest radio galaxies, and has been identified as a VHE gamma-ray emitter in the TeV energy range.
+Since M87 is the only source that has been traced from the supermassive black hole (SMBH) shadow at about 0.005 pc \citep{2019ApJ...875L...1E, 2019ApJ...875L...2E, 2019ApJ...875L...3E, 2019ApJ...875L...4E, 2019ApJ...875L...5E, 2019ApJ...875L...6E} to the outer jet extending to $\sim$25\, kpc, exhibiting a relativistic jet, it has been considered to be the best-researched laboratory for studying SMBH physics, accretion, and radio-loud AGN properties.

+M87 exhibits brightness across the entire electromagnetic spectrum, which makes it an excellent candidate for broadband multi-wavelength observations.
+Multi-wavelength studies at different epochs reported emission across time scales from days to years, but due to insufficient data in different time domains, the underlying physics of temporal variations remains unclear \citep{hada2024m}.